 - Once the run completes open the Utilities / Convert to / DATEM menu and select the measured data file sage5_meas.txt and provide a unique output file name such as sage5.txt for the model results at the measurement locations.
-Knowing the molecular weight of SF6 (32 + 6 x 19) we can compute the required conversion factor (29/146 109) and enter the value of 1.986E+08 in the conversion field.
-Note that if we were doing a standard atmosphere conversion of g/m3 to ppt, the required entry would be 1.536E+08.
+Knowing the molecular weight of SF6 (32 + 6 x 19) we can compute the conversion factor (29/146 109) and enter the value of 1.986E+08 in the field to convert from g/kg to ppt.
+Note that if we were doing a standard atmosphere conversion of the default output g/m3 to ppt, the required entry would be 1.536E+08.

 - Although the standard HYSPLIT plotting routines are not optimized for very short distances we can still get an approximate visualization of the plume by opening the Display / Concentration menu and selecting the rings check-button and setting the display for 5 1, that is five rings at 1 km intervals.
 This and 100% zoom will help optimize the display for short range applications.
 Set user contours at about factor of two intervals from 10000 to 10 and enter the measured data file sage5_meas.txt for display.
 Prior to creating the display, open the Map Borders Label menu and the mass units ppt, convert the volume field to blanks, and set the layer field to between.
 Now save and execute the display.